Library of Congress Catalog Card Number 91-62121

 Red Rover, Red Rover,

 A lot has changed in computer and information technology in the past decades -- since I wrote this fastback in 1990.
 The biggest change is the World Wide Web, a revolution in communications technology that transcends the invention of the printing press some 500 years ago.
-Many of the "What If" sections I wrote in 1990 have been now realized, and probably should be rewritten to reflect further possibilities.
+Many of the "What If" sections I wrote in 1990 have been now realized, and probably should now be rewritten to reflect further possibilities.
 It does indeed appear that education is being transformed through technology.
-Still, however, we educators need to select the best of culture and lead our students to it, whether it is face-to-face instruction, mediated through computers and the Internet, through video, movies and telivision, through social networks and e-mail, through computer tutorials, games and simulations, and through traditional books, hands-on direct experiences, field trips, role-plays, board games, etc.
+Still, however, we educators need to select the best of culture and lead our students to it, whether it is face-to-face instruction, mediated through computers and the Internet, through video, movies and television, through social networks and e-mail, through computer tutorials, games and simulations, and through traditional books, hands-on direct experiences, field trips, role-plays, board games, etc.

-Nowadays, circa 2015, computers have moved from our desktops, to laptops, to hand-held devices such as smart phones and tablets, to devices that we can wear such as Google Glass or Apple Watch, to medical implants such as heart pacemakers.
+Nowadays, circa 2015, computers have moved from our desktops, to laptops, to hand-held devices such as smart phones and tablets, to devices that we can wear such as Google Glasses or Apple Watches, to medical implants such as heart pacemakers.
 And computers are now embedded in many other devices such as smart TVs, automobiles, microwave ovens, thermostats, furnaces, home entertainment systems, security systems, refrigerators, washing machines, cameras, etc. Teachers can upload videos to sites such as Vimeo and YouTube.
 And we can easily converse with video in real-time via Skype, Hangouts, FaceTime, and the like.